AssistivLabs/automation-prototype-1/security.md

 The remote machines are currently stock Windows Server 2019 instances, so as long as a user doesn't connect with an unmaintained RDP client the encryption should not be extremely weak.

+#### Remote Port Forwarded Localhost

+Regardless of if the user's local web server is running over HTTP or HTTPS (e.g. with a self-signed certificate), the SSH remote port forwarding connection will wrap it, providing encryption in transit (see above discussion on the websocket connections).

 ### Websocket Servers

 #### Playwright Server Compromise